nathanrhead/code-challenges/amazon/gifting-groups/gifting-groups.md

 ## Task

-At Audible, a subscriber can gift an audiobook from his/her library to any other non-subscriber to kickstart their audiobook journey.
+A subscriber can gift an audiobook from his/her library to any other non-subscriber to kickstart their audiobook journey.
 The first-time subscriber can receive up to a maximum of N audiobooks from their friends/relatives.
 When a non-subscriber receives an audiobook, we can infer that the two may be related.
 Similarly, if the non-subscriber receives gifted books from two other subscribers, we can infer that all of them are related and the three of them form a group.

 More formally, a group is composed of all of the people who know one another, whether directly or transitively.